TalTech-HPC-Centre/taltech-hpc-docs/docs/access/putty.md

 1. Open Putty

-2. Write host name, name of a session and save it.
+2. Write the host name, the name of a session and save it.

     ![Putty1](/access/attachments/putty-1.png)

-3. To enable run of graphical applications, go to SSH and enable X11 forwarding.
+3. To enable running of graphical applications, go to SSH and enable X11 forwarding.

     ![Putty2](/access/attachments/putty-2.png)